gauri24bas10057-cmd/VITYARTHI/README.md

 ## License

-This project is for educational purposes as part of an AI course assignment.
+This project is for educational purposes as part of VITYARTHI course assignment.

 ## Quick Start